-This warranty should apply only when the water heater is installed and operated in accordance with 1) all local fire codes and plumbing codes, ordinances and regulations, 2) the printed instructions provided with it, 3) good industry practices, and 4) proper safety practices such as but not limited to a properly sized drain pan if installed in an area where leakage from connections of the tank would result in damage to the area adjacent to the heater.
-In addition, a new temperature and pressure relief valve, certified to ANSI Z21.22/CSA4.4 and the code requirements of ASME must have been properly installed and piped to the nearest drain.
+This warranty shall apply only when the water heater is installed and operated in accordance with: 1) all local fire codes and plumbing codes, ordinances and regulations; 2) the printed instructions provided with it; 3) good industry practices; and 4) proper safety practices such as but not limited to a properly sized drain pan if installed in an area where leakage from connections of the tank would result in damage to the area adjacent to the heater.
+In addition, a new temperature and pressure relief valve, certified by the Canadian Standards Association must have been properly installed and piped to the nearest drain.

-This warranty should apply only when the heater is:
+This warranty shall apply only when the heater is:

-- · owned by the original purchaser; - used at temperatures not exceeding the maximum calibrated setting of its thermostat; - not subjected to excessive water pressure fluctuations and not subject to an operating pressure greater than 150 P.S.I.; - filled with potable water, free to circulate at all times and with the tank free of damaging water sediment or scale deposits; - · used in a non-corrosive and non-contaminated atmosphere; - · used with factory approved anode(s) installed; - in its original installation location; - · in the United States, its territories or possessions, and Canada; - sized in accordance with proper sizing techniques for residential water heaters; - bearing a rating plate which has not been altered, defaced or removed except as required by the warrantor; - used in an open system or in a closed system with a properly sized and installed thermal expansion tank; - fired at the factory rated input using the fuel stated in the face of the rating plate; - operated with the inner and outer combustion chamber doors in place; - maintained in accordance with the instructions printed in the manual included with the heater.
+- · owned by the original purchaser; - used at temperatures not exceeding the maximum calibrated setting of its thermostat; - not subjected to excessive water pressure fluctuations and not subject to an operating pressure greater than 150 P.S.I.; - filled with potable water, free to circulate at all times and with the tank free of damaging water sediment or scale deposits; - used in a non-corrosive and non-contaminated atmosphere; - used with factory approved anode(s) installed; - in its original installation location; - · in the United States and its territories or possessions or Canada; - sized in accordance with proper sizing techniques for residential water heaters; - bearing a rating plate which has not been altered, defaced or removed except as required by the warrantor; - used in an open system or in a closed system with a properly sized and installed thermal expansion tank; - fired at the factory rated input using the fuel stated in the face of the rating plate; - operated with the inner and outer combustion chamber doors in place: - maintained in accordance with the instructions printed in the manual included with the heater.